polakowo/vectorbt/README.md

 ## Motivation

-While other backtesting packages or even pandas may be sufficient to run a handful number of tests, they have their limits in testing large amounts of strategies and hyperparameters.
-Take pandas for example: while certain pandas functionality such as rolling windows is implemented in both Cython and Numba, it cannot be accessed within user-defined Numba code.
-Moreover, some pandas operations may be extremely slow compared to their NumPy counterparts.
+While other backtesting packages and pandas may be sufficient to run a handful number of tests, they have their limits in testing large amounts of strategies and hyperparameters.
+Take for example pandas: while certain array operations such as window functions are implemented using either Cython or Numba, they cannot be accessed within a user-defined Numba code.
+Moreover, some operations may be extremely slow compared to their NumPy counterparts:

 ```
 a = np.arange(100)